 Based on the analysis of the FORTRESS data, we believe focusing the forward development of IMC-1 on New FM patients represents a viable and manageable path forward.
 The Company met with the FDA in March 2023 to discuss the most appropriate next steps in advancing IMC-1 development as a treatment for FM.
 The Phase 3 program agreed with FDA includes two qualifying pivotal trials demonstrating the safety and efficacy of IMC-1 treating patients with FM.
 One of the Phase 3 studies will be a four-arm, multifactorial design to demonstrate the relative safety and efficacy of IMC-1 as compared to celecoxib alone, famciclovir alone and placebo.
-The other Phase 3 studies will be offered the opportunity to enroll into an open label safety extension study in which all patients will be treated with IMC-1.
+The other Phase 3 study is planned as a two-arm study comparing IMC-1 to placebo.
+All patients from the two pivotal Phase 3 studies will be offered the opportunity to enroll into an open label safety extension study in which all patients will be treated with IMC-1.
 Long-term safety data is required for chronic therapy approval.
 We are presently exploring partnership opportunities as the primary means by which to advance IMC-1 into Phase 3 development.